Relationship between Ramakrishna and Swami Vivekananda: Ramakrishna's illness and death

-In 1885, devotees helped Ramakrishna to get out of throat cancer, and was transferred to Calcutta and (later) to a garden house in Cossipore.
+In 1885, devotees helped Ramakrishna, who developed throat cancer, to get out of Dakshineswar and he was initially transferred to Calcutta and (later) to a garden house in Cossipore.
 Narendra and Ramakrishna's other disciples took care of him during his last days, and Narendra's spiritual education continued.
 At Cossipore, he experienced Nirvikalpa samadhi.
 Narendra and several other disciples received ochre robes from Ramakrishna, forming his first monastic order.
 He was taught that service to men was the most effective worship of God.
 Ramakrishna asked him to care for the other monastic disciples, and in turn asked them to see Narendra as their leader.

 Two days before the death of Ramakrishna, Narendra was standing beside the bed of Ramakrishna when a thought suddenly came to his mind, "was this person really an incarnation of God?"
 Narendra thought, but could not find an answer to this question.
 Suddenly Narendra noticed the lips of Ramakrishna, who was lying ill on the bed, moving, he slowly uttered— "He who in the past was born as Rama and Krishna is now living in this very body as Ramakrishna — but not from the standpoint of your Vedanta."

 Ramakrishna died in the early-morning hours of 16 August 1886 in Cossipore.
 He was cremated on the bank of the Ganges.
 One week later, when Narendra was walking outside the Kali temple of Dakshineswar, he reportedly saw a luminous figure, which he identified as Ramakrishna.